Caves de Rauzan Visit

 Pressing the cap of marc to obtain the “press wine"

 The “press wine” is collected, tasted, and typically stored in vats or barrels based on its quality.
-Typically, the winemaker combines the press wine with the free-run wine, depending on their objectives.
+Normally, the winemaker combines the press wine with the free-run wine, depending on their objectives.

 The remaining solids, known as pomace, are discarded or repurposed for other uses, such as producing spirits or fertilizers.

-We sampled a variety of wines, all of which were excellent, see the picture below.
+We sampled a variety of wines, all excellent.
 However, I want to highlight the Château Batailley “first wine,” which is the winery’s flagship bottling.
 This wine is a Pauillac AOC wine and has been classified as a 5th Growth since 1855, as discussed above.
-See the picture above.

 Bordeaux 2017: According to the Wine Cellar Insider, “The 2017 Bordeaux vintage is notable for the significant frost that affected the region in April.
 The best wines from this vintage come from the northern Médoc, with quality diminishing further south.
 On the Right Bank, Pomerol outperforms Saint-Émilion.
 However, the 2017 Bordeaux vintage is characterized more by localized terroirs than by specific appellations.
 The gravel slopes in the northern Médoc, particularly in Pauillac, produced powerful wines.”

-Visual examination: A purple color with a garnet rim and garnet hue.
+Visual examination: A dark purple color with a cherry-copper rim and a deep ruby hue.

 Grape varieties: 80% Cabernet Sauvignon, 17% Merlot, 3% Petit Verdot